rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 Save and Close

-Note: In case you don't want agent to push discovery related data to SHVS.
-Please comment/delete SHVS_IP in agent.conf available in same folder
+Note: In case orchestration support is not needed, please comment/delete SHVS_IP in agent.conf available in same folder

 ./deploy_sgx_agent.sh
 ```